mstksg/inCode/copy/entries/machines-1.md

 encapsulation and a changing state...but these things come for free in most good Object-Oriented Programming languages.
 So what gives?

-As it turns out, as we suggested before, Autos are much more "composable" than the objects of OOP.
+As it turns out, as we suggested before, Autos are potentially more "composable" than the objects of OOP.
 That is because, at their heart, they are just functions.
-And what do functions do best?
+And what do functions do best (as every functional programmer knows)?
 They compose!
 Complex object built seamlessly from simpler ones.

 Now, I haven't really been able to back this up so far.
 But in the next post, as we explore more the function-like nature of these things, we will be able